 During the first phase - the first year of work - it has been necessary to build a basic knowledge about the main themes related to the project in order fully acknowledge it and find ideas for alternative solutions.
-Several activities have been carried out in this period, such as the analysis of the fashion market in order to analyze the offer of customizable products and find out niches for a new player or the several visits to industrial partners in order to better understand the technologies and their possible applications.
+Several activities have been carried out in this period, such as the analysis, throughout case studies, of the fashion market in order to analyze the offer of customizable products and find out niches for a new player or the several visits to industrial partners - such as the visits to Shima Seiki Italia in Carpi (MO) in order to see how their knitting machines works, or to a Carpi Formazione member's factory or to Sintesi Fashion Group, always in Carpi, to have a first view on the production process or the one to BasicNet headquarters in Turin, a competitor with an incredible innovative and successful business model - in order to better understand the technologies and their possible applications.
+The last visit was in Segrate, to the Shima Seiki Italia headquarters, where it was possible to learn more about their knitting machineries.

-After this knowledge-phase, the original Fas.P.onSite project has been split up in three different directions.
+After this exploring-phase, the original Fas.P.onSite project has been split up in three different directions.